bresson/the-force/Notes.md

 - Why isn't the endpoint embedded inside HTTPService instead of inside API service?
   - Placing the root endpoint inside HTTPService is ideal but it also limits the flexibility of HTTPService is more than a single root or service is needed.
 Alternatively, Each external resource could conceivably get an instance of HTTPService ... much nicer!!!

+## .env

+Normally a sensitive / security concern.
+However this .env only contains a single reference that points to a public endpoint